mbrownnycnyc/splunkconf19/theconf.md

   * 2:15PM: IT1970 - Tracking Micro Services with Splunk
   *

-## Breakout talks I will watch at night
+## Breakout talks that are interesting